actionhero/www.actionherojs.com/tutorials/middleware.md

 ## Overview

-There are 4 types of middleware in ActionHero:
+There are 4 types of middleware in Actionhero:

 - **Action**
 - **Connection**